foo-dogsquared/freebies-hunt-api/src/list.md

 ## Inspiration
 ### Needed some inspiration for ideas or projects (or just want to get some things done)?
 Here's some of the resources that offers that. | inspiration | #f3dfa2
+- [Build Your Own X (by *danistefanovic*)](https://github.com/danistefanovic/build-your-own-x) | A list of resources for building your own version of a technology from programming languages, 3D renderers, bots, games, and text editors.
 - [Dribbble](https://dribbble.com/) | If you want some inspiration for some design-related projects, here's a community site of designers that share their own work.
+- [OS Tutorial (by *cfenollosa*)](https://github.com/cfenollosa/os-tutorial) | A GitHub repo that contains a tutorial on making your own operating system from scratch.
+- [OSDev.org](https://wiki.osdev.org/Main_Page) | A detailed wiki on operating system development.
 - [Project Based Learning (by *tuvtran*)](https://github.com/tuvtran/project-based-learning) | **(You can also make a project based on the things that listed here.
 Think of it like a fork of the project.)** A GitHub repo that offers a curated list for project-based learning.
 If you're the type of person who's quite comfortable learning by doing, have a quick go.
 - [Projects (by *karan*)](https://github.com/karan/Projects) | A GitHub repo of a project list.
 - [Rosetta Code Programming Tasklist](https://rosettacode.org/wiki/Category:Programming_Tasks) | It's a humungous list of programming tasks that you can do ranging from intermediate to advanced thinking and planning skills to get the job rolling.